Feel less anxious but healthier & happier within 30 days!

 Start asking yourself: Why am I feeling what I'm feeling?
 Why am I angry?
 Why am I sad exactly?
 Start a conversation with yourself and dig deeper.
 Pay attention to and acknowledge your thoughts, feelings and body sensations as they come, without interpreting or judging them.
 Only observe.

-Being non-judgmentally towards yourself and others will be a task, you might find hard.
+Being non-judgmental towards yourself and others will be a task, you will find hard.
+For sure.
 Our society is prone to judge everybody and everything constantly.
 We also compare ourselves to others all the time.
 Try to get rid of old habits and old thinking.
 Let go.
 Instead, be kind and compassionate with yourself and others.
 You'll feel better.

 You can start with 5-10 minutes per day each morning before heading off or in the evening before going to bed.
 You only need to find a quiet spot to sit relaxed.

 Another great way to make space for mindfulness is yoga.
-I started with Yoga in 2010 and have never regretted it since, although I was biased before.
-The breathing techniques, the movements and holding specific poses also introduce you to mindfulness in a subtle way.
+I started with Yoga in 2010 and have never regretted it since, although I was biased before (e.g. yoga is just for hippies, yoga isn't really a workout... yep, that was me).
+The breathing techniques, the movements and holding poses introduce you to mindfulness in a super subtle way.
+And it's a lot of fun, if you have a great teacher and friendly yogis around you.

-And if you don't wanna leave your house, youtube can also help you out: there are so many yoga videos and channels like 'Yoga with Adriene' or 'Tara Stiles'.
-If you're a beginner however, I highly suggest, that you visit a course until you've learned the basics; this way you won't hurt yourself when doing some poses for the first time.
+If you're a beginner however, I suggest, you go and visit a course until you've learned the basics; this way you won't hurt yourself when doing some poses for the first time.

-There‘s a ton of benefits linked to being more mindful, which have been scientifically proven:
+There‘s a ton of benefits linked to being more mindful and yes, those have been scientifically proven.
+Knock yourself out:

 - You‘ll have a better connection to your body and health.